Illinois Marathon

 The Illinois Marathon is a for-profit marathon which was held for the first time on April 11, 2009 in Champaign, Illinois.
-This was to be the first marathon ever held in Champaign.
-The course is very flat and it was expected to produce fast times, with only 85 ft of elevation change.
+This was the first marathon ever held in Champaign.
+The course is very flat and it produces fast times, with only 85 ft of elevation change.
 Race weekends have been held annually on the fourth weekend in April since 2009, with the only cancellation to date being the 2020 Race Weekend as a result of the COVID-19 pandemic.